Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Adverse reactions in a CUP must be reported in the same manner as for marketed products.
 See Regulation (EC) No 726/2004, Article 24(1) and Article 25.

-The applicant must submit a status report annually to NOMA.
+The applicant must annually submit a status report to NOMA.
 The report must include the number of patients included in the program, an assessment of the risk-benefit ratio for the product in the program, and a line listing of all serious events.

+When a medicinal product used in a compassionate use program (CUP) receives marketing authorization and pricing, the marketing authorization holder must send updated information to the DMP within 30 days about the planned end date or whether the CUP should be continued for patients who benefit from the treatment.
 Patients already included in a compassionate use program may continue in the program after the medicinal product has received marketing authorisation and pricing approval if the treating physician deems this necessary for the patient.

 Termination